-This topic describes how to configure the AppDynamics Standalone Machine Agent to connect to the Controller using SSL.
+This page describes how to configure the AppDynamics Machine Agent to connect to the Controller using SSL.
 It assumes that you use a SaaS Controller or have configured the on-premises Controller to use SSL.

-The Standalone Machine Agent supports extending and enforcing the SSL trust chain when in SSL mode.
+The Machine Agent supports extending and enforcing the SSL trust chain when in SSL mode.

 Plan SSL Configuration

-- For SaaS Controllers the SSL port is 443.
+- For SaaS Controllers: SSL port is 443

-- For on-premises Controllers the default SSL port is 8181, but you may configure the Controller to listen for SSL on another port.
+- For on-premises Controllers: Default SSL port is 8181, but you may configure the Controller to listen for SSL on another port

 - The signature method for the Controller's SSL certificate: